Psychology and Social Work Field Placement Training Manual

-Currently, we work with second year MSW students from the UNC Chapel Hill School of Social Work, first year MSW students from the North Carolina Central University School of Social work, and psychology graduate students (generally third year and above) from the UNC Chapel Hill PhD program.
+Currently, we work with second year MSW students from the UNC Chapel Hill School of Social Work and the Smith College School for Social Work, first year MSW students from the North Carolina Central University School of Social work, and psychology graduate students (generally third year and above) from the UNC Chapel Hill PhD program.
 Although the programs with whom we work provide us names of interested students, the placement requires an interview to determine fit and further explore the trainee's goals and interests.
 In order to avoid situations that involve dual relationships, we may not be able to accept trainees who have had a significant role on campus working with UNC students and/or who have received treatment from CAPS in the past.

 For both social work and psychology trainees, written evaluations are completed at the end of each semester, though informal feedback is given throughout the year.
 Evaluations are primarily completed by individual supervisors, but also incorporate input from other staff members who have been involved in aspects of training for the supervisee.
 The evaluations that are used at CAPS are those provided by the trainee's respective academic programs.
 In addition to providing evaluation information to trainees’ home departments, we communicate with representatives of respective departments regularly and work with them as partners.
 The major purpose of the evaluation is to provide the trainee feedback in order to facilitate professional growth and development.
 Trainees are also invited to schedule any additional meetings with the coordinators of training and/or their supervisors if they would like to process concerns or reactions to the given feedback or other aspects of the practicum experience.